working-group-two/engineering-blog/pages/blog/_posts/2020-03-30-catch-imsi-from-vowifi-session.md

 Vowifi as mentioned earlier utilises an encryption protocol based on the widely adopted Extensible Authentication Protocol.
 EAP itself is just a protocol and does not define the contents of the data or how exact the data exchanges look like.
-EAP-AKA unfortunately exposes user identity in the clear unencrypted during the authentication session and in this case the user identity is equal to the imsi.
+EAP-AKA unfortunately exposes the unencrypted user identity during the authentication session and in this case the user identity is equal to the imsi.